scionproto/scion/doc/extension-header.rst

 This document contains the specification of the SCION extension headers.
 There are two extension headers defined, the *Hop-by-Hop (HBH) Options Header* and the *End-to-End (E2E) Options Header*.
 A SCION packet can have at most **one** of each.
-If both headers are present, the HBH options **MUST** come befoe the E2E options.
+If both headers are present, the HBH options **MUST** come before the E2E options.
 The option header support a variable number of *type-length-value (TLV)* encoded options.